-Core Values - performance levels on the Core Values criteria on the rubric and teacher observations during the program
+Core Values - performance levels on the Core Values criteria on the rubric, the Gracious Professionalism[®] scores recorded at the Robot Game, and teacher observations during the program

-- The School Champion's award goes to the team with the best all-around performance across all four areas, but they might not be the team that wins the Robot Performance.
-During deliberation, the teacher/referee/judge decides how to allocate the awards.

-- Teacher/judge uses the following methods for assessment:
+The School Champion's award goes to the team with the best all-around performance across all four areas, but they might not be the team that wins the Robot Performance.
+During deliberation, the teacher/ referee/judge decides how to allocate the awards.
+Teacher/judge uses the following methods for assessment:

-- Observations at tournament
+- · Observations at tournament

 - Performance levels from rubrics

-- · Best robot game score
+- Best robot game score

 - Formative assessment